 At high frequency, when the wavelength is small compared to the object size, then the sound does not diffract very effectively.
-In acoustics, we use the term shadow zone to describe the area behind the object, because if you stand there, you are in an acoustic shadow (just like the optical shadows we see) and the sound is quieter than elsewhere.
-This is exploited in acoustics to reduce noise levels.
-For instance, noise barriers can be put up alongside major roads – houses behind the barriers are exposed to less noise if they are in the shadow zone.
-But remember – low frequencies are unaffected by the barriers and can diffract over the top.
-Look out for heavily-built fences along the side of motorways in built-up areas – these are noise barriers.
-Sometimes the barriers are made of earth, in which case they’re called a bund (really, they are!).
+In acoustics, we use the term shadow zone to describe the area behind the object.
+Because if you stand there you are in an acoustic shadow (just like the optical shadows we see) and the sound is quieter.

 A really good example of diffraction can be seen with another type of wave barrier – a harbour or dock wall.
 If you live near the sea, have a look at waves on a windy day hitting a harbour wall.
 Some of the energy will reflect, but at the end of the barrier (near the opening of the harbour) the waves will bend around and come inside.
 If the water inside the harbour stayed dead calm, then somewhere near the harbour mouth you would see completely flat water immediately next to big waves.
 This can’t happen, some of the waves must get into the flat water.
 This is another way of picturing the bending that diffraction describes.

-Going back to acoustics – you might want to avoid this shadowing effect when you go to see a band or orchestra play.
-If you’re behind someone tall, then not only do you not get to see the musicians, you also get less direct sound from the stage because it has to diffract around the head in front.
-Seats in a theatre or stadium are on a slope, not only because it gives you a good line of sight, but also because it improves the sound quality.
+Going back to acoustics, you’ll want to avoid this shadowing effect when you go to see a band or orchestra play.
+If you’re behind someone tall, then not only do you not get to see the musicians, you also get less direct sound from the stage because it has to diffract around the tall person’s head.
+Seats in a theatre or stadium are on a slope so you can see and hear well.

 Light waves have a very small wavelength (typically 500 nm, although of course it changes with colour) and diffract noticeably in everyday life.
 We can set up specialised experiments in the lab to demonstrate light diffraction, but if you’re in the shadows on a sunny day, diffraction around the obstruction to the direct sunlight is not going to get you a tan.
 We’ve been using sound as an example since it has a much longer wavelength (from a few centimetres to a few metres depending on the frequency) and so objects such as the edges of walls will cause diffraction and enable sound to travel round corners.